Serka-M/MFD-LR/README.md

 Repository for scripts and resources used for the recovery of long-read metagenome assembled genomes (MAGs) for the [Microflora Danica](https://github.com/cmc-aau/mfd_wiki/wiki) project

 ## Overview
-* MAGs from Nanopore long-read sequencing data were recovered using the [mmlong2](https://github.com/Serka-M/mmlong2) bioinformatics pipeline
+* MAGs from Nanopore long-read sequencing data were recovered using [mmlong2](https://github.com/Serka-M/mmlong2)
 * Yield-normalized comparisons between different soil habitats were performed with [mmcomp](https://github.com/Serka-M/mmcomp)
 * Automated MAG phylogeny workflow used in the project is available [here](https://github.com/aaronmussig/mag-phylogeny)
 * De-replicated MAGs, sequenced reads and raw Nanopore data can be downloaded from [ENA](https://www.ebi.ac.uk/ena/browser/view/PRJEB58634)